rricharz/Tek4010/README.md

         - Compiled binary for Raspbian included
         - Can be compiled for other Linux distributions such as Ubuntu
         - Tested with SimH, PiDP-11, PDP-11/93, VAXstation 4000/90a, 2.11 BSD, RSX-11M+, PLOT10
+        - GIN mode tested with ICEMDDN CAD package on a CDC Cyber 175 mainframe emulator
         - Stand alone version tested on Raspberry Pi Zero W
         - Raspberry Pi 3 Model B+ or faster recommended if run on same system as SimH/PiDP-11
         - Raspberry Pi 3 Model B+ or faster recommended if run in -full mode on high resolution screens